How to choose a financial advisor

 Anyone listed as an active broker with FINRA (Financial Industry Regulatory Authority) has or has had an association with a “broker-dealer,” which means that they can sell commissionable products.
 Being associated with a broker-dealer means that the broker-dealer has sales quotas that the advisor must meet to keep the association.
 Therefore, you will want to make a mental note of their status as broker, as it could affect the advice they give you, especially if they are trying to meet those quotas.

 You are also checking for disclosures, which can be customer complaints or arbitrations, regulatory actions, employment terminations, bankruptcy filings and certain civil or criminal proceedings that they were a part of.
-You want it to say NO discosures (see photo).
+You want it to say NO disclosures (see photo).
 Check out a broker's listing with FINRA here.

 An Investment Advisor Search through the SEC (Securities & Exchange Commission)

-will help you confirm that the adviser is registered as an investment advisor representative.
+will help you confirm that the advisor is registered as an investment advisor representative.
 An investment advisor is paid for providing advice about securities to clients.
 In addition, some investment advisors manage investment portfolios and offer financial planning services.

 Also, here again, you are checking for their good standing and for disclosures, which can be customer complaints or arbitrations, regulatory actions, employment terminations, bankruptcy filings and certain civil or criminal proceedings that they were a part of.
 Ideally, you want there to be NO disclosures.
 You can check out Jeremy Ellisor's or another investment advisor's registration with the SEC here.